nickbarrett645/thm-blog/src/blogs/day-18.md

 {{ page.date.toDateString }}

 Today I'm working on the [Burp Suite: The Basics](https://tryhackme.com/room/burpsuitebasics) room.
 This will be the first tool with a GUI that I'll be using.
-I'm really interested in learning the basics here and then maybe taking a look at what is offered at The [PortSwigger Web Security Academy](https://portswigger.net/web-security).
+I'm interested in learning the basics here and then maybe taking a look at what the [PortSwigger Web Security Academy](https://portswigger.net/web-security) offers.

 The module will be more theory based and less practical so I'll make some notes along the way and we will do some experimenting on our own.